Make-School-Courses/MOB-2.2-Game-Development/Lessons/04-Working-with-Scenes/Lesson4.md

 - `init(size:)` &mdash; or a custom initializer
 - `update(_:)`
 - `didMove(to:)` and/or other `SKScene` lifecycle methods
-- Functions for Touches or Movement, such as
+- Functions for Touches or Movement

 3. Then load and present it at the desired place in your code
 - New scenes are often loaded in either a ViewController's lifecycle method or in some function in the default `GameScene` class, including its `update(_:)` or `SKScene` lifecycle methods.
 But where your new scene is loaded and presented depends on your app's own requirements.

-> <sup>1</sup> HINT: For ideas on methods to implement in your new scene, review any overridden methods in the default `GameScene` class provided as part of Xcode's SpriteKit game app template.
+> <sup>1</sup> *HINT: For ideas on methods to implement in your new scene, review any overridden methods in the default `GameScene` class that is provided as part of Xcode's SpriteKit game app template.*

 **Example:** </br>
 The code snippet below is of a newly-created subclass of `SKScene` called `NewScene` which has several stubbed-out functions depicting a simple, standard implementation of a new SpriteKit scene.